 Dual Employment Policy and Procedures

-The dual employment policy is a state-wide uniform policy to be followed when one state agency secures the services of an employee of another State agency on a part-time, consulting or contractual basis.
-For employees engaged on a full-time basis, any additional work for other than a State agency is termed secondary employment and is covered in the Secondary Employment Policy.
-Form CP-30 should be used for reporting purposes involving dual employment.
-(State Personnel Manual 3.16)
+The Dual Employment policy is a state-wide uniform policy to be followed when one State agency secures the services of a permanent employee of another State agency on a part-time, consulting, or contractual basis.

 - The Public School System